 Both arteries and veins consist of three layers.

 Tunica Intima: It is one of the innermost and thinnest layers of arteries and veins.
-It comprises of endothelial cells.
+It comprises endothelial cells.
 They are in direct contact with the flow of blood.
-It intern consists of three layers.
-I.e. Inner Layer, Middle Layer, and Outer Layer.

-Tunica Adventitia: It controls the calibre of the vessel.
-It is surrounded by the tunica media.
-It comprises of collagen and also supported by the lamina.
+Tunica Externa: It surrounds tunica media.
+It is made up of collagen and is also supported by the elastic lamina in arteries.

 Functions of Blood